 The only other notable issue to be had with Yooka-Laylee is that the aforementioned concept of expanding the levels feels only partly realized.
 After a level has been unlocked, you can surrender a few more Pagies to expand it and uncover all of its challenges.
 It’s definitely a cool feature, but it would have been a game-changer if there were a little more to it.
 Perhaps if you could choose which section of a stage to expand piece by piece, it might feel a bit more engaging.
 As it is, expanding the levels feels like a nice first step to something greater that can hopefully be fully-realized in a subsequent game.

 Suffice to say the game is much prettier to look at than the N64 titles it borrows from.
 In a time when the concept of color seems reserved for games made by Nintendo, it’s great to see a game like Yooka-Laylee come around and introduce so much visual vibrancy.
-To see a game like this in full HD is a thing of beauty, and the visuals are complimented by a creative art direction, particularly in the environments (the snow stage looks like it was ripped out of Disney’s Frozen), which are then filled with charming and goofy characters.
+To see a game like this in full HD is a thing of beauty, and the visuals are complimented by a creative art direction, particularly in the environments (the snow stage looks like it was ripped out of Disney’s Frozen), which are then filled with goofy characters.

 More important than the graphical modernizations are how Yooka-Laylee adds new elements to the traditional 3D platforming.
 Along with the level expansion, there are many small tweaks that add to the gameplay: You now have a power bar, which is needed for Yooka and Laylee’s special moves.
 Butterflies can be found around the stages, and refill both your health and power bar (simply grab them for power, or eat them with Yooka’s tongue for health), which is a fun way to streamline the usual restoration items.
 Each level also hides secret items to extend your maximum health and power, giving a mild RPG element to the mix.